Altinn/altinn-studio-docs/content/altinn-studio/guides/monitor-and-instrument/_index.en.md

 ## Custom instrumentation

-The simplest way of getting familiar with the instrumentation APIs made available by Altinn.App is by making a simple `IHostedService` implemented in `Program.cs`, so that we can get some code running and experiment.
+The most straightforward way of getting familiar with the Altinn.App instrumentation APIs is by creating a simple `IHostedService` implemented in `Program.cs`.
+This way we can get some code running which we can experiment with.

 In telemetry and instrumentation APIs of the Altinn.App library are exposed through the `Telemetry` class.
 It is a thread-safe singleton object available in the dependency injection container.
-Let's extend the the app by extending `Program.cs`
+Let's extend the the app by extending `Program.cs`.

-If they're not there already, we need the following using statements at the top of the file
+If they're not there already, we need the following using statements at the top of the file:

 ```csharp
 using System;